NetMQ/NetMQ.WebSockets/README.md

 Currently only the router pattern is implemented and you can only bind the socket.

 You are probably asking yourselves, "If I can only bind the socket, then how can one connect to the socket?"
 That's where [JSMQ](https://github.com/somdoron/JSMQ) comes into play.
-JSMQ is ZeroMQ/NetMQ javascript client which connect and talk to the NetMQ.WebSockets over WebSockets off course.
+JSMQ is ZeroMQ/NetMQ javascript client which connect and talk to the NetMQ.WebSockets, over WebSockets off course.

 To install NetMQ.WebSockets, search for it on [nuget](https://www.nuget.org/packages/NetMQ.WebSockets/) and make sure to choose "Include Prerelease".